Master of Science Program

 - Incorporates a variety of disciplines covering major topics in mathematical methods;

-- Diverse and strong collaboration with international and Russian partners Publications in top journals.
+- Diverse and strong collaboration with international and Russian partners and publications in top journals.

 |Modes and duration